-From a very young age, I understood the depth of keeping a clean vessel and a clean space around me.
+From our home, our homes, we can transform our lives.
+Keeping a clean vessel and a clean space around us has more significance than it seems.
 Along the years, I have been finding a balance between respecting my degree of sensitivity and the stages of my body and mind processes.
 There are chapters in life when it becomes a part of the process to let go of physical, material and energetic clutter.

 Space of living

 Intuitively, the majority of us can tune into feng-shui and vatsu general rules (like facing the door of the office) and pay attention on how energy flows in a room.
 With certain decisions and placements of objects, we may accidentally maximize negative (or positive) effects and activate the environnement in some sorts of ways.
 Is the energy able to pursue its course freely in the space ?
 Is the energy being interrupted in its natural course ?
 Can we make the space around us more harmonious ?
 Can we rise its vibration?
 How can we call for the support of nature indoor, despite the fact our structures and corners are so square?
 Realisations come layer by layer and are directly linked to our inner processes.
 Some houses are architecturally gorgeous, yet somehow, something feels off.
 It’s the sign of a disbalance of life energy.
 Whenever I smudge, preferably with dried herbs I collect myself or with quality encenses that have preferably been handed with care, it’s the intention and the circular motion I do it with that I feel matter the most.
 We can take the dead leaves from the bottom of the plants that grow around us (as mugworrt), dry them and burn them, the smoke arising being a bridge with the spirit world.